Roasted Brussels Sprouts

 - 1/4 cup freshly grated Parmesan cheese (optional)

+Adjust the timing depending on the size of the sprouts and your particular oven.
 The sprouts should be nicely browned, some of the outside leaves crunchy, the interior should be cooked through.